 This year’s Susan G. Komen Community Grants were awarded to the following organizations:

-Castle’s Breast Health Patient Navigation and Wellness Program aims to decrease the incidence of late stage breast cancer detection by addressing barriers to access for mammography services, follow-up diagnostic workups and breast health education to underinsured and/or uninsured women of Windward Oahu.
-Timely follow-up, from diagnosis to treatment, is supported with project collaboration between Castle Imaging Services Mammography Program, Wellness and Lifestyle Medical Center and the Castle Physician Network.
+• Castle’s Reducing Barriers to Breast Health Services for Underserved/Uninsured Women aims to decrease the incidence of late stage breast cancer detection by addressing barriers to access for mammography services, follow-up diagnostic workups and breast health education to underinsured and/or uninsured women of Windward Oahu.
+Timely follow-up, from diagnosis to treatment, is supported through patient navigation and project collaboration between Castle Imaging Services Mammography Program, Wellness and Lifestyle Medical Center and the Castle Physician Network.

-Kokua Kalihi Valley’s Breast Health and Healthy Lifestyle Choices for the Women Of Kalihi increases the awareness, prevention and early detection of breast cancer by facilitating access to screening and diagnostic services, as well as an emphasis on healthy lifestyle choices, among the underserved Samoan, Micronesian and Filipina women of Kalihi and by providing linguistic and culturally appropriate breast health education utilizing bi-cultural staff in culturally appropriate settings through collaboration with community based organizations.
+• Kokua Kalihi Valley Removing Barriers to Breast Health for the Women of Kalihi targets women from demographic groups with higher rates of late stage breast cancer diagnosis and who are at higher risk of breast cancer incidence and mortality among the underserved and low income populations in the community.
+Samoan, Micronesian and Filipina women of Kalihi are provided linguistic and culturally appropriate breast health education and system navigation services utilizing multi-cultural staff in culturally appropriate settings in collaboration with community based organizations.

-Lanai Community Health Center Breast Care Program’s community based outreach increases the number of screenings, knowledge of breast cancer risk factors and breast screening guidelines with expanded outreach to workplaces and churches.
-A focus on those facing socio-economic or travel barriers to screening for diagnostics or treatments is central to the program push for a reduction in breast cancer death rates.
-Cultural competency in patient screening, utilizing translated material, is used to enhance effectiveness in determining the need for integrated behavioral health services to guide patients toward making healthy lifestyle changes or dealing with breast health issues.
+• Lanai Community Health Center Breast Care Program targets those facing travel and other socio-economic barriers to screenings, diagnostics or treatments as central to the program push for a reduction in breast cancer death rates.
+Cultural competency, in breast health education and patient screening services through the use of translated materials and multi-lingual staff, is used to identify the appropriate integrated behavioral health services required to assist with guiding patients toward healthy lifestyle choices or in dealing with breast health issues.

 About Susan G. Komen and Komen Hawaii